danielmendoza4213/houses3d/README.md

 ### Procces:

-1. Obtain via API, the geographic coordinates and dimensions of the property.
+1. Obtain (via API) the geographic coordinates and dimensions of the property.
 2. Select the map to analyze.
 3. Download and extract the DTM map
 4. Download and extract the DSM map